mmoscovics/AirBnB_clone/README.md

 >> Second step, to create a flow of serialization/deserialization:
 `Instance<->Dictionary<->JSON string,<->file`
 >> Third step, to create all classes used for AirBnB that inherit from the parent class
->> Fourth step, to create teh first abstracted storage engine of the project
+>> Fourth step, to create the first abstracted storage engine of the project
 >> Final step, to create all unittests to validate all classes and storage engine

 ### What is a command interpreter?